BCDevOps/devops-platform-workshops/openshift-201/network-policy.md

 ## ACS Simulating Network Policy

-ACS allow us to visualize our Network Policy before we apply them.
+ACS allows us to visualize our Network Policy before we apply them.
 Lets test this out.

 First lets save this network policy to a file locally.
-Make to update the namespace section.
+Make sure to update the namespace section.

 ```yaml
 apiVersion: networking.k8s.io/v1